yohenthounaojam/hamiltonian/README.md

 #### Algorithm:
 The idea behind my solution is to use a simple Depth First Search (**DFS**) and recursion.
+_This is not the most optimal solution.

+We start a depth first search traversal from **x** and do the following at each vertex:
+1. Store each visited node in an array called **path**.
+2. Mark the node as True (for visited) in a **visited** array; where the index of the node corresponds to the node.
+This will prevent any cycles from occuring.

+When we reach the node **y**, we print the whole path array if it meets the following important **condition**:
+- The len(path) is equal to the number of nodes; meaning all nodes have been visited.

+#### Optimizing the above
+The fllowing are logical assumptions we can make to optimize the algorithm above.

+We know for sure that the graph will not have a Hamiltonian Path if any node other than x,y

 #### Time Complexity: